-Our principal business is the retail distribution of electricity in the southeastern seacoast and capital city areas of New Hampshire and the retail distribution of both electricity and natural gas in the greater Fitchburg area of north central Massachusetts, through our two subsidiaries, UES and FG&E, collectively referred to as the retail distribution utilities.
+Our principal business is the retail distribution of electricity in the southeastern seacoast and capital city areas of New Hampshire and the retail distribution of both electricity and natural gas in the greater Fitchburg area of north central Massachusetts, through our two wholly owned subsidiaries, UES and FG&E, collectively referred to as the retail distribution utilities.
 Our retail distribution utilities serve approximately 112,000 electric and natural gas customers in our franchise areas.
-We have effectively divested our ownership interest in electric generating facilities and do not own or operate major transmission facilities.
-Rather, we are a local "pipes and wires" electric and natural gas distribution company with an investment in net utility plant of approximately \$193.4 million at June 30, 2003.
-For the year ended December 31, 2002 and the six-month period ended June 30, 2003, our total revenues were approximately \$188.4 million and \$114.4 million, respectively.
-Net income applicable to common shareholders for the same periods was approximately \$5.8 million and \$3.9 million, respectively.
-Substantially all of our revenues and net income are derived from our regulated utility operations.
+We do not own or operate electric generating facilities or major transmission facilities.
+Rather, we are a local "pipes and wires" electric and natural gas distribution company with an investment in net utility plant of \$193.4 million at June 30, 2003.
+For the year ended December 31, 2002, our total revenues were approximately \$188.4 million.
+Substantially all of our revenues and operating income are derived from our regulated utility operations.